rusefi/rusefi_documentation/Hardware/Hardware.md

 ### Q: What EDA are you guys using for your open source hardware?

-A: rusEFI preference at the moment is KiCad 5.
-A few legacy pieces are still using KiCad 4.
+A: rusEFI preference at the moment is KiCad 6.
+A few legacy pieces are still using KiCad 4 and 5.
 While many EDAs have many cool features KiCad gives rusEFI uniformity and consistency.

 See also [https://github.com/rusefi/rusefi/tree/master/hardware](https://github.com/rusefi/rusefi/tree/master/hardware)